JSv4/OpenContracts/opencontractserver/llms/README.md

 4. **Add Tool Support**:
    - Create `tools/langchain_tools.py` if needed.
-   - Implement tool conversion from `CoreTool` to your framework'''s tool format.
+   - Implement tool conversion from `CoreTool` to your framework's tool format.
    - Update `tools/tool_factory.py` (`UnifiedToolFactory`) to handle the new framework.

 5. **Add Vector Store Support**: